 We came back to town in December; and in January, 1862, the power returned, in me but far from strongly.
 On one occasion whilst we were seated, the strange trembling so often noticed was felt in the table, and almost simultaneously with it I heard the nursery-bell ring.
-I heard the servant go up stairs, the nursery being on the third floor, and soon she came with a message from the nurse requesting my presence I went, and found the child sitting in his bed, and a look of alarm on his face.
+I heard the servant go up stairs. the nursery being on the third floor, and soon she came with a message from the nurse requesting my presence I went, and found the child sitting in his bed, and a look of alarm on his face.
 He said to me, "Oh, papa, I don't like to have my bed rocking."
 I thought that he might have a headache, or some slight indisposition, which might have caused a giddiness, but he said he was very well.
-I remained a short time with him, and then joined my friends in the drawing-room.
+I remained a short time with him. and then joined my friends in the drawing-room.
 In about half an hour the trembling was repeated, and again the nursery-bell rang.
 I had to go him, and I found that the rocking had been more violent than before, and he begged me to lay down with him till he got to sleep.
-I did so, and in about ten minutes he was fast asleep.
-The spirits then told us that they had "accidentally caused his bed to shake."
+I did so. and in about ten minutes he was fast asleep.
+The spirits then told us that they had " accidentally caused his bed to shake."

 Another instance of this trembling being felt outside the room has occurred within ten days previous to my writing this.
-A deaf and dumb maid living in a house where I was, and knowing nothing either of my presence, or of spiritual manifestations, said to the young lady, her mistress, on her going upstairs to her, "How you must have been dancing, all of you, for the whole house has been shaking so that I have been made quite dizzy."
-We were upon the ground floor, and the principal manifestation that evening was the strong vibration of the room.
-She was upon the third floor, and the house is a large well-built one in one of the best parts of Kensington.
+A deaf and dumb maid living in a house where I was, and knowing nothing either of my presence, or of spiritual manifestations, said to the young lady, her mistress, on her going upstairs to her, by one to whom the bright spirit-world has become a calm reality, from her frequent intercourse with the good angels who had gone before.